tommyrharper/shared-notes/stakingv2/audit-response/post-audit-changes-overview.md

 In this case, the `totalLocked` value will be incorrect, and the `recoverExcessFunds` function will not be able to sweep all funds to the treasury.

-However I believe that this is unlikely to happen as in reality probably few users will miss the deadline and the function can likely handle a large number of entries.
+However I believe that this is extremely unlikely to happen.
+In reality probably few users will miss the deadline and the function can by my calculation handle up to `37_000` entries in one transaction (using less than 30m gas).
+We are not aware of any users who have `2000` entries or more, so a capacity of `37_000` is plenty.

 - TODO: calculated how many iterations of the loop it would take to run out of gas.